 C. Mini-hold or museum wax – this product is used for holding an item in place temporarily.
 I use it mostly for displaying items like in my Swaps Mall.
-I prefer it to blue tack because it is less likely to leave behind a sticky stain.
+I prefer it over blue tack because it is less likely to leave behind a sticky stain.
 Blue tack does fail over time.
-The mini-hold has left a mark or residue on stained wood but remove as much as possible and then some good rubbing with a rag can make it less noticeable.
+The mini-hold may leave mark or residue on stained wood but remove as much as possible and then some good rubbing with a rag can make it less noticeable.

 D. Temporary clear tape (not pictured) – I use this type of tape similar to the blue tape (or as an alternative) including for spray painting light weight things.
 However what I use it most for is holding flat items like printed rugs or pictures in my photo album like storage solution.